Milling Spindle Gauges

 Spindle runout arbors offer a quick and easy way to verify that a machine spindle is running true after a crash, after a machine has been moved, or periodically as a performance check.
 Arbors are available for all major machine tapers, including CAT/DIN/BT Steep Taper, HSK, Capto, Morse, and others.

-Ball-end arbors are typically used on 5-axis machining centers, but can also be used in place of a standard runout arbor if ultra-precision is required.
+Ball-end arbors are typically used on 5-axis machining centers, but can also be used in place of a standard runout arbor.

 To guarantee accurate and repeatable machine accuracy, various other components in the total machining process need to be correctly and accurately positioned.
 The Center Height Gauge allows the spindle center and spindle orientation to be checked.
 In addition, the gauge can also be used for tool presetter verification.